 If your family has a history of diabetes or prediabetes, you are likely to develop the same, says a study.
 However, taking some precautionary steps will help you maintain your blood sugar level.

-- Quit or Reduce Smoking
+- Quit smoking or atleast reduce it

-- Follow a well-balanced diet and regular physical activity
+- Follow a well-balanced diet

 - Share a portion of protein, vitamins, and leafy vegetables on your plate